Trouble in Mind (George Jones album)

 Trouble in Mind is a George Jones album released on the United Artists label in 1966.
-"Trouble in Mind" and "Worried Mind" had previously been released on the LP George Jones Sings Bob Wills in 1962, while "I Heard You Crying in Your Sleep" and "Take These Chains from My Heart" were included on My Favorites of Hank Williams, also released in 1962.
+"Trouble in Mind" and "Worried Mind" had previously been released on the 1962 LP George Jones Sings Bob Wills, "Sometimes You Just Can't Win" had been previously released on the 1962 LP The New Favorites of George Jones, and "I Heard You Crying in Your Sleep" and "Take These Chains from My Heart" had been previously released on his 1962 LP My Favorites of Hank Williams.
 George Bedard of AllMusic wrote: "One of his best albums, there are sappy vocal choruses on some of the tunes, but they can't diminish George Jones.
 A few that don't - 'You Done Me Wrong' (written by him) and 'It's a Sin' - are among the best things he's ever recorded."